 2. Visit A Nursing Home

 Many nursing home residents are lonely and could use some cheer.
-We have to remember that not everyone has family to visit them during the holidays.
+We have to remember that not everyone has a family to visit them during the holidays.

 Why not find a local home near you and drop off a box of chocolates, bring Christmas cookies, play a game of cards or just spend some time with someone talking?
 You just might make someone’s day and brighten your own.